suhailkakar/blog.suhailkakar.com/ckxa2yn4k06rahks12z87c9xq.md

 ### Step 1

 The first step is to open your web browser and go to the Metamask plugin, then to the Network tab (left side of your profile).
-Here you will see all the list of Networks which is available by default on Netmask
+Here you will see all the list of Networks which is available by default on Metamask

 ![screely-1639725265515.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1639725274703/xX11N-axb.png)